isw-kudos/kudos-docs/docs/boards/connections/migration.md

 The migration interface is accessible at `https://[BOARDS_URL]/admin/migration` to select which Activities to migrate (ie ignore completed/deleted).
 For some explanation of the interface, see [Activity Migration User Interface](/boards/cp/migration-interface).

-You can also set the `env.IMMEDIATELY_PROCESS_ALL` if you wish to migrate every Activity without the UI.
+You can also set the `global.env.IMMEDIATELY_PROCESS_ALL` variable if you wish to migrate every Activity without the UI.

 ---